NavinMishra16/skible/README.md

 - Real-time chat and ready state
 - Auto game start when all players are ready
 - Game state management with backend sync
-- Options Added to choose Word
+- Options Added to choose Word / turn based option to choose Word

 ---
 ## Next Feature

-- Turn Based Event Game ETA 20.5.2025
+- Guess logic from ChatOption and validatiton

 ## 🧪 How to Test